ARMmbed/BLEIntros/AdvSamples/LEDReadWrite.md

 But, we don’t expect you to settle for what’s already been done; we expect you to develop applications for custom sensors and actuators, often outside the scope of the standard Bluetooth services.
 In this case, you could use the BLE_API, but you may find that you benefit from modeling your own custom services as C++ classes, for ease of use (and reuse).

-In a [recent post](/AdvSamples/InputButton/), we went over the process of setting up a custom BLE service encapsulating a read-only characteristic.
+In the [previous sample](/AdvSamples/InputButton/), we went over the process of setting up a custom BLE service encapsulating a read-only characteristic.
 In this document, we'd like to capture the creation of a service with a read-write characteristic.
 Taken together, these would then form the basis of most BLE services.

 #LED Service

 Let's work our way towards creating a service for a trivial actuator: an LED.
 We'll assume a use-case where a phone -app would like to connect to this mbed application and set the LED state.
 In the non-connected state, the application simply advertises its capability of providing an LED service.

 ##The Basic Template - Advertising and Connecting

 Here's a template to get you started with the very basics.
 We've thrown in a blinking LED to indicate program stability.

 This code doesn't create any custom service; it advertises LED as the device name through the advertisement payload.
 The application is discoverable (LE_GENERAL_DISCOVERABLE) and connectable (ADV_CONNECTABLE_UNDIRECTED), and offers only the standard GAP and GATT services.
 The function **disconnectionCallback** re-starts advertisements if connection is lost.